robinmackaij/robocon-demo-api/docs/README.md

 poetry install
 ```

-### Optional (recommended): VS Code user settings and launch configuration
+### Optional (recommended): VS Code user settings
-In the repo there is a `.vscode` folder with in it 2 `example` files.
+In the repo there is a `.vscode` folder with in it an `example.settings.json` file.
-Copy both these files and rename them to `launch.json` and `settings.json` to have a
+Copy this file and rename it to `settings.json` to have a
 default set of launch / debug configurations and base settings.

 ## Running the API server using poetry and invoke